argoproj-labs/argocd-operator/docs/usage.md

 #### Ingress

 See the [ingress][docs_ingress] documentation for steps to enable and use the Ingress support provided by the operator.

+## ArgoCDExport Resource

+The `ArgoCD` resource is a Kubernetes Custom Resource (CRD) that describes the desired state for the export of a given Argo CD deployment and enables disaster recovery for the components that make up Argo CD.

+When the Argo CD Operator sees a new ArgoCDExport resource, the operator manages the built-in Argo CD export process.

 [docs_ingress]:./ingress.md